Glitch752/TaleLanguage/README.md

 A random noun generator.
 I needed a name and I couldn't think of one ¯\\\_(ツ)_/¯

 ## Why object-oriented?
-It's the most familiar paradigm to me, and since I want to eventually self-host this language, I want to make it as easy as possible to work with.
+It's the most familiar paradigm to me, and since I think it would be interesting to eventually self-host this language, I want to make it as easy as possible to work with.
-I also personally think it can be a very powerful style when used correctly, and it's not that difficult to implement.
+I also believe it can be a very powerful style when used correctly, and it's not that difficult to implement.
 Another part of it is that I want to learn how object-oriented features are implemented.

 ## Why did you make this?
 I'm making this language because I wanted to learn Zig and I'm interested in compiler design.

 ## What's the goal of this project?
-To make a programming language that is relatively fast, easy-to-use (ish), and compiles to various targets.
+To make a programming language that is relatively fast, easy-to-use, memory safe with reference counting, and (eventually) compilable to x86_64.